SSL/TLS

 • MG_TLS=MG_TLS_OPENSSL to build using OpenSSL

-To build our examples with Mongoose built-in TLS support, just do
+Many of our examples default to building with Mongoose built-in TLS support.
+For those that don't, just do

 make all CFLAGS_EXTRA="-DMG_TLS=MG_TLS_BUILTIN"